asteris-llc/converge/docs/content/getting-started.md

 Converge supports the ability to conditionally execute a set of actions depending on the value of expressions that are evaluated at runtime.
-These `switch` expressions will allow you to write a single converge file that will execute differenting depending on information such as:
+These `switch` expressions will allow you to write a single converge file that will execute differently depending on information such as:

 - `param`s passed in by the user
 - information gathered calls to `platform`
 - the status of another resource with `lookup`

 To understand how this works, let's consider the following example: You wish to create a file, `greeting.txt`.
-You want that file to contain a greeting like in the users preferred language.
+You want that file to contain a greeting in the users preferred language.
 Here we have an example of a converge script that will allow the user to specify that they would prefer their greeting in spanish by passing in a param.